 Public health officials recognize that social distancing can take a toll during these high-stress and anxiety-producing public health emergencies.
 It remains permissible to go on a walk, exercise outside, and just get outdoors, so long as you do not congregate in a group and maintain at least 6 feet of distance between you and other people.

 Always keep a safe physical distance and follow CDC’s recommendations, including:

-The following closures begin on April 1 and will remain in effect until further notice:
+The following closures are in effect until further notice:

 The following are open as long as users comply with Social Distancing Requirements:

 The Cosumnes Fire Department has teamed up with the Sacramento Metropolitan Fire District and Sacramento Fire Department to launch a Mobile Integrated Health (MIH) Program.
 Cosumnes Fire launched its first unit at the beginning of April, and are currently responding to calls at the request of the Sacramento County Department of Public Health during the COVID-19 pandemic.
 In total, there are four Community Care Response Units provided by the Sacramento Area Fire Agencies.

 These Community Care Response Units are considered a bridge between emergency medical care and local hospitals.
 It is intended to respond for call types where an individual may need urgent medical care but may not need to go to an emergency department.
 This will help keep people in their homes, receive prompt medical care, and in some cases, it will prevent them from having to go to the hospital all together.

 The Sacramento Regional Fire Agencies Mobile Integrated Health Program (SACMIH) is a collaborative partnership between the participating fire agencies and the Sacramento County Department of Public Health (Sac DPH).
 Sac DPH provides daily direction to the program on community care needs and the units then respond in a task force configuration or separately.

 The number of weekly patient contacts by the SACMIH Program are as follows: